esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 * **Default:** `[]`
 * **Example:** `virtual_pubsub_hosts = ["host1", "host2"]`

 The list of "simulated" Publish-Subscribe domains.
-You may use the `@HOSTS@` pattern in the domain name.
+You may use the `@HOST@` pattern in the domain name.
 It will automatically be replaced by a respective XMPP domain (e.g. `localhost`).
 See the [relevant section](#virtual-pubsub-hosts) for more details.